TeamF2/DetecteurViolaJones/README.md

 **Keywords**: Viola-Jones, face recognition, Haar features, AdaBoost, classifiers.

 ## Introduction
 The objective of this project is to implement a Viola-Jones face recognition system.
-For that we have used the open library `CImg` to load the images.
+We have used the open library `CImg` to load the images.
 At the end we have implemented a strong classifier used to distinguish faces and non-faces.
-The results and the report can be found in the Rapport directory (in French) and the C++ file in the Scripts directory.
+The results and the report can be found in the Rapport directory (in French) and the C++ files in the Scripts directory.

 ## How to
 Note: [ImageMagick](http://www.imagemagick.org/script/install-source.php) package required in order to use the `CImg` library.
 Clone the github repository and run do one of the following commands:

 	make test_q_1_1 # test the integral image